WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Problem Statement

-\begin{itemize}[leftmargin=*] \item \textit{IP Infringer}.
-The adversary has an unauthorized copy of the watermarked model.
+\textbf{Adversary.} The adversary is an IP infringer who has an unauthorized copy of the watermarked model.
 For example, the adversary can steal the entire model parameters through insider leaks or server breaches, or train a surrogate model via model extraction attacks.
-The adversary attempts to deploy the copy of the watermarked model to provide API access services while evading potential ownership verification.
-To evade ownership verification, the adversary can reprocess the watermarked model using techniques such as fine-tuning~\cite{church2021emerging}, pruning~\cite{han2015learning}, or watermark overwriting~\cite{lao2022identification}.
+The adversary attempts to deploy the copy model and provide API access services while evading potential ownership verification.
+For this purpose, the adversary can reprocess the watermarked model using techniques such as fine-tuning~\cite{church2021emerging}, pruning~\cite{han2015learning}, or watermark overwriting~\cite{lao2022identification}.

-\item \textit{Malicious User.} The watermark has been leaked and known to the adversary.
-In prior backdoor-based GNN black-box watermarking methods, such leakage directly reveals the backdoor and compromises the correct execution of the model on its primary task. \end{itemize}

 \textbf{Verifier.} Holding the trigger graph and the watermarks, the verifier aims to verify the ownership of the suspect model.
-In practice, ownership verification is typically performed in a black-box setting, where the verifier can only interact with the suspect model via its API.
-The verifier inputs the trigger graph into the suspect model and analyzes the output to determine whether the model is an unauthorized copy.
-If infringement is confirmed, the watermark can also reveal the source of the leak.
-As mentioned above, even if multiple watermarked models have been distributed, the verifier only needs to query the suspect model once using the trigger graph.
-The single query makes the verification process financially inexpensive and difficult to detect.
+In practice, ownership verification is typically performed in a black-box setting, where the verifier can only interact with the suspect model via its API~\cite{adi2018turning, sun2023deep}.
+The verifier uses the trigger graph to query the suspect model and analyzes the predictions to determine whether the suspect model is an unauthorized copy.
+As mentioned above, the same trigger graph is used for all watermarked models, but can be extracted for respective watermarks from different model outputs.
+Without the necessary multiple distinct trigger graphs, ownership verification can be completed with just one query to the suspect model.
+Compared to zero-bit watermarks, multi-bit watermarks are more difficult to forge.